donniskent/211/README.md

 # Projects from Computer Science 211.
-The class focused on OOP by applying the concepts we learned to game based projects.
+The class focused on OOP by applying the concepts we learned in class to game based projects.
 I completed this course in Fall 2020.